MapPromptMonday/MapPromptMonday/AdditionalResources/MappingTools/README.md

 ### [R Geospatial Packages](https://www.r-project.org/)

 R is a free command-line driven software originally designed for statistical computing and graphics, but many packages (or plug-ins) have been designed and can be accessed to provide an array of geospatial capabilities.
-A number of the most commonly used packages for geospatial analyses include:
+Below are just a small selection of packages frequently used for geospatial analyses:

 [sf](https://r-spatial.github.io/sf/): simple features for R